Kodylow/coreln-tour/README.md

 If you'd like to start contributing to CoreLN, please [hop into the discord](https://discord.gg/gPnhAvkaGq), open an issue or advance a PR [in the github repo](https://github.com/ElementsProject/lightning), or follow the project [on Twitter](https://twitter.com/core_LN).

 You can find Base58 [on our website](https://www.base58.info/) and [on Twitter](https://twitter.com/base58btc), where we'll be posting about our upcoming bitcoin protocol development classes and other repls like this one walking through open source bitcoin projects.

+We've cloned a copy of the core lightning repo into this repl in the "lightning" folder if you want to poke around in it! (the HACKING.md file we've copied to the top level of this filetree gives a walkthrough of the codebase and advice on how to start contributing).
+That's not the code we'll be using for the exercises, we're using the nixpkgs we loaded into the repl so you can run it all on the repl's shell, so don't be scared to tweak around in there while we teach you about CoreLN :)

 Let's get started!